by George Hunter

 Multiple Personality Disorder (MPD; officially DID for Dissociative

-childhood sexual abuse.
-A powerful article by Joan Acocella entitled
+sexual abuse.
+A powerful article by Joan Acocella entitled "The Politics of

 "Television programs, however, give just the opposite perspective.
 On

-belief that mental disorders are the result of sexual abuse.
-Any
+that mental disorders are the result of sexual abuse.
+Any association that

-Gluck, M.D., the Medical Director of Charter San Jose who treated
+M.D., the Medical Director of Charter San Jose who treated RaLynne for

-RaLynne for three years, was presented to confirm the reality of this
+three years, was presented to confirm the reality of this diagnosis in

-diagnosis in general and in RaLynne in particular.
-Throughout the
+general and in RaLynne in particular.
+Throughout the program, the camera

 "Leeza continued with RaLynne the next day.
 This time Dr. Don